ua-gist-open-source/postgis-docker-setup/README.md

 Now you should be connected and your pgadmin menu should look like this:
 ![screenshot_pg_admin_connected.png](screenshot_pgadmin_connected.png)

-_Deliverable: Take a screenshot of your PgAdmin screen showing the active connection_
+_Deliverable: Take a screenshot of your PgAdmin screen showing the active connection and name it `screenshot_connection.png`_

 ### 6) Turn in your work via GitHub Pull Request.